Subscribe and stay up-to-date with the latest news and great offers from DEKALB, Asgrow and Deltapine.

 Don't miss out on the latest agronomic news.

 Local agronomic alerts.Delivered straight to your inbox.

-Soybean is more susceptible to frost temperatures than corn.
-The impact of a late-season frost on a soybean crop depends upon the growth stage of soybean plants when frost occurs, temperatures and time length of exposure, and cultural practices.
-University of Wisconsin research has shown that yield was usually reduced when frost occurred at or before full seed (R6) growth stage.1 Frost temperatures that range from 30 °F to 32 °F can damage the top leaves of soybean plants; however, if air temperatures drop below 30 °F, the entire plant may be killed.
+The impact of a late-season frost on a soybean crop depends upon the growth stage of soybean plants when frost occurs, temperatures, the time of exposure, and cultural practices.
+Research shows that yield can be reduced when frost occurs at or before the R7 growth stage (Table 1).
+Frost temperatures that range from 30°F to 32°F can damage the top leaves of soybean plants; however, if air temperatures drop below 30°F, the entire plant may be killed.
 Generally, soybean plants in a narrow row spacing (15 inches or less) may tolerate a light frost better than plants in wider rows (30 inches and greater).
 A thicker soybean canopy can hold soil heat better and protect the developing lower pods, which can continue to fill soybeans and develop normally after a frost.1